DRojasLey/simple-gallery-generator/README.md

 * `-n string` or  `--galleryName string`
 * `-t string` or  `--galleryTitle string`

-Run this after generating the Thumbnails so the Css is properly set to handle your thumbnails.
+[!]
+Important: Run this after generating the Thumbnails, so the CSS is adjusted to your desired thumbnail size else the default values will be w250 h250.
+[!]
+Important: if no name or title is provided the default values are: name: Gallery, title: My Gallery

 ## Features
 * Image Filtering: Filters only JPG, PNG and BMP images.